ardanlabs/gotraining/07-standard_library/02-encoding/readme.md

 ## Encoding - Standard Library

 Encoding is the process or marshaling or unmarshaling data into different forms.
 Taking JSON string documents and convert them to values of our user defined types is a very common practice in many go programs today.
 Go's support for encoding is amazing and improves and gets faster with every release.

+# Notes

+* Support for Decoding and Encoding JSON and XML are provided by the standard libary.
+* This package gets better and better with every release.

 ## Code Review